-- 29.(1) The Accounting Officer is responsible for managing - the Legislature's assets, including safeguarding and maintaining those assets; and
+29. (1) The accounting officer is responsible for managing -

-- (b) the Legislature's liabilities. - (2) For the purposes of subsection (1), the Accounting Officer must ensure that- - (a) the Legislature maintains an accounting and information system that accounts for its assets and liabilities; - (b) the Legislature's assets and liabilities are valued in accordance with standards of generally recognised accounting practice; and - (c) the Legislature maintains a system of internal control of assets and liabilities, including a register of assets and liabilities.
+- (a) the legislature's assets, including safeguarding and maintaining those assets; and - (b) the legislature's liabilities. - (2) For the purpose of subsection (1), the accounting officer must ensure that - - (a) the legislature maintains an accounting and information system that accounts for its assets and liabilities; - (b) the legislature's assets and liabilities are valued in accordance with standards of generally recognized accounting practices; and - (c) the legislature maintains a system of internal control of assets and liabilities including a register of assets and liabilities.